top of page

 Overview

-The National Museum of Scotland’s 2019 blockbuster Robots exhibition invited over 2 million visitors into the most comprehensive assembly of humanoids ever made.
-Science fiction's most iconic robots, including Maria from Fritz Lang’s Metropolis, to the T-800 from The Terminator, stood alongside cutting-edge humanoids like RoboThespian and Inkha inviting reflection on humanity's 500-year quest to create machines in our own image.
+The National Museum of Scotland’s 2019 blockbuster exhibition Robots invited over 2 million visitors into a world where fiction meets future reality.
+The most comprehensive assembly of humanoids ever made, science fiction's most iconic robots, Maria from Fritz Lang’s Metropolis and the T-800 from The Terminator stood alongside cutting-edge humanoids like RoboThespian and Inkha, offering a comprehensive exploration of humanity's 500-year quest to create machines in our own image.

 Results: